 BIST is a DFT method since it allows electrical chip testing easier, faster, more effective, and less expensive.
 BIST’s concept applies to almost any type of circuit, so its implementation can differ as extensively as the product range it offers.
 For example, a popular BIST solution for DRAM’s involves adding additional circuits for pattern generation, pacing, mode choice, and go or no – go diagnostic testing to the processor.

 In this Research Paper Presentation, the main drivers for both the widespread production of BIST strategies are the rapidly rising ATE research costs and the increasing complexity of microprocessors.
 Diverse systems that have dynamically complex blocks based on various technologies within them can now widely use.
 These diverse systems require blended-signal high-end tests with different equipment for analog and digital processing.

 Especially, BIST strategies are categorized in several forms, but the Logic BIST (LBIST) and the Memory BIST (MBIST) are two common classifications of BIST.
-Typically, LBIST, which is designed to test random reason, uses a pseudo-random pattern generator (PRPG).
+Typically, LBIST, which is designed to test random reason, uses a pseudo-random pattern generator (PRPG) research proposal.
 At the same time, this produces input patterns applied to the internal scanning chain of the device and a multiple-input signature register (MISR) to obtain device response to these test input patterns.
 An inaccurate output of the MISR indicates a device defect.

 Issues that must be considered once applying BIST are:

 - Faults that the BIST must protect and how they will be checked.

 - The number of times the chip area of BIST circuits will occupy.

 - Exterior source and excitation necessities of the BIST.